CoolCodersCrew/Robotics-Code-2016-2017/README.md

 Making code for new robot in class which as of right now only has a drivetrain and autonomous

+5/9/17

+New robot, will be detailed in future.
+New functions for drive control and how to win.
+Slew Rate Control implemented so motors will not ptc.
+Robot will go around the field once with rope trailing behind it to each corner, when it arrives to the last corner, gear with ziptie will turn at square and score a lap every 5 seconds.

 ### References

 Official PROS Website http://pros.cs.purdue.edu/